 It's important to remember that the LA County prosecutor carries the burden of proof in cases that involve making annoying phone calls or harassing electronic communications.

-If they can't prove the all elements of the crime, you should not be convicted.
+If they can't prove all the elements of the crime, you should not be convicted.
 If you have been charged with making annoying or harassing phone calls, a skilled Los Angeles criminal defense attorney at our law firm can use a variety of legal defenses on your behalf.
 These include:

-Mistaken identity or false allegation – In same annoying phone calls cases, our attorneys may be able to prove with phone records or other documentation you were not the person making the annoying or harassing calls.
+Mistaken identity or false allegation – In the same annoying phone call cases, our attorneys may be able to prove with phone records or other documentation you were not the person making the annoying or harassing calls.
 In other cases, we may be able to show you were falsely accused by a spouse who was angry or wanted revenge during a child custody battle.

 Again, in making annoying or harassing phone call charges, intent is a key element in the crime that has to be proven.
 You may be charged with this offense, but our criminal defense lawyers will aggressively work to show a lack of intent, or maybe you were just playing a prank.